jbbmb/jbbmb.github.io/README.md

+## Previous Iterations
+[image]

+## Contributors
+You can donate via PayPal to keep me going.
+This project got a lot of love and support from [Mário Matias](https://www.linkedin.com/in/jmamatias), [Francisco Araújo](https://www.linkedin.com/in/franciscoeparaujo) and [Miguel Martins](https://instagram.com/miguelmartinsmm).

 ## Privacy Policy
-Cookies are not used, but Google Analytics will always collect and indefinitely store your anonymized User Agent details and clicks inside João's website.
-This data is used for statistical purposes only and its deletion can be requested to João directly.
+Cookies are not used, however, Google Analytics will always collect and indefinitely store standard data provided by your web browser and operating system.
+Please be aware that while this information may not be personally identifying by itself, it may be possible to combine it with other data to personally identify individual persons.
+This data is secured, used for statistical purposes only and its complete deletion can be requested to João directly.

 ## Service Status
-You can always check if João's services are up and running [here](https://stats.uptimerobot.com/8zGoWtX68J).
+You can always check how João's servers are feeling at [status.jbbmb.com](https://stats.uptimerobot.com/8zGoWtX68J).

-## Contributors
-This project got a lot of love and support from [Mário Matias](https://www.linkedin.com/in/jmamatias) and [Miguel Martins](https://instagram.com/miguelmartinsmm).